VBA Code: Remove Animations in PowerPoint

 Created: Friday, July 20, 2012, posted by at 4:05 am

 Do you want to remove all animations from your slides?
 You may want to remove animations for a variety of reasons: maybe the sequencing is all messed up, and starting all over again seems like a great idea.
 But one look at your Animations task pane reveals tens or hundreds of animations on each slide.
-Is there a magic button somewhere in PowerPoint that can get rid of all animations all together?
+Is there a magic button somewhere in PowerPoint that can get rid of all animations altogether?

 Yes, you can do this easily in PowerPoint using some simple VBA code, as John Wilson of PowerPoint Alchemy explains.
 John adds that this only removes animations from individual slides, and not any animations added within the Slide Master.

-First you need to know how you can run VBA scripts in PowerPoint — then use this code.
+First, you need to know how you can run VBA scripts in PowerPoint — then use this code.
 Explore the code a bit though since John has put in some helpful comments so that you can edit some values as required.

 Sub Zap_Animations()